TCM Tongue Analysis vs. Blood Tests: When to Use Each

 - Stress levels - Yin deficiency from chronic stress

-Traditional TCM accuracy (practitioner-based):
+Traditional TCM agreement (practitioner-based):

 - Variability exists due to subjective interpretation